0xlucyfer/translator/README.md

 # translator

-I should have unit tests for this but I down.
+I should have unit tests for this but I dont.
 I do test everything manually from my terminal using import pdb; pdb.set_trace().